Kent27/docs-emobiq/document/client/006-actions-and-visual-logic/action-reference/react-native/App/getVersion/getVersion.md

 ### Result

-1. In built app: the format for android will be: version, e.g: 0.0.0, for ios will be: version_applicationBuildType, e.g: 0.0.0_release
+1. In built app: the format for android will be: version, e.g: 0.0.0, for ios will be: version-applicationBuildType, e.g: 0.0.0-release